Lake Garda is the second most important tourist attraction in the Veneto – after Venice of course.

 This is one of the largest theme parks in Europe and together with the nearby Water Park and Movie Studios there is a lot to do – just don’t go on the Blu Tornado whatever you do.
 Read more on Gardaland here.

 Despite Lake Garda being relatively far north the lake has a moderating effect on the climate.
 Read our Lake Garda weather guide for more.

 On the shores of Lake Garda are plenty of lovely towns and villages.
 It is no easy task deciding on the best of these.
 Any choice is obviously highly personal.

 Lazise is top for us because of the many happy memories it holds.
 Sirmione, in second place, would no doubt be preferred by many.
 Click on the each towns name for more.

-Malcesine is a splendid place with the feel of a seaside fishing village and many people consider it the best Lake Garda town.
+Malcesine has the feel of a seaside fishing village and many consider it the best Lake Garda town.
 It is popular for those wanting to take the cable car up Mount Baldo but there is much more to see.
 Some of the highlights in the vicinity include a monastery, a castle and some pleasant churches.

 Lake Garda’s most famous golf course is located near here and the